christiaan78/cloudlab/readme.md

 ## Goals

-- Build a real-world multi-cloud platform (Hetzner, Scaleway)
+- Build a real-world multi-cloud platform (Hetzner, Scaleway and others)
 - Use GitOps (Flux) as the control plane for all Kubernetes workloads
 - Standardize infrastructure using Terraform and reusable modules (future)
 - Deploy production-style services (Vault, Traefik, Prometheus stack, etc.)
-- Practice secure secret management using SOPS and Vault
 - Host real applications, including Nextcloud and internal developer tooling
 - Showcase platform engineering capabilities in a long-term, public repository